wollfxp/smarsv2/README.md

 # SMARS v2 firmware
-SMARS robot firmware with radio control
+SMARS robot firmware with radio control [SMARS project on Thingiverse](https://www.thingiverse.com/thing:2662828)

 ## smars_v2.ino
 SMARS firmware for the robot itself.
 Uses 9V battery for power, will soon be replaced by DIY 18650 power-bank.
+Motor shield is on top of the mainboard, then radio adapter is plugged into pins D2-D6.

 Uses Arduino Uno, nRF24L01 radio module and RobotDyn L298P Motor shield clone.
 Radio is connected via software SPI (DigitalIO.h + RF24.h in SOFT_SPI mode) as hardware spi pins are occupied by the motor shield (very unhappy about this, but it works).
 Radio Pinout: